k8sstormcenter/threatintel/README.md

 # K8sStormCenter ThreatIntel

 Welcome to the K8sStormCenter ThreatIntel repository.
 This repository is an integral part of the K8sStormCenter project, focusing specifically on the threat intelligence aspects and offering tools and guidance needed to analyze and identify **juicy** attacks on your honeyclusters.
-This repository complements the [HoneyCluster]() repository, which provides the necessary setup code for deploying your own honeyclusters and baits.
+This repository complements the [HoneyCluster](https://github.com/k8sstormcenter/honeycluster) repository, which provides the necessary tooling for deploying your own honeyclusters and baits.

 ![Attack Tree](figures/stix-attack-tree.jpg)

 ## Purpose of This Repository